-England repealed its Anti-Catholic Penal Laws — allowing Catholics to leave the country and come to America.
+The United Kingdom repeals its Anti-Catholic Penal Laws — allowing Catholics to leave the country and come to America.

-How to Observe Irish-American Heritage Month
+Irish-American Heritage Month FAQs

 Turn Irish for a month

-Try some authentic green beer
+Try some green beer

-Take part in Irish celebrations
+Take part in St. Patrick’s Day celebrations

 It’s a window into the Irish culture

-It unravels the stories of Irish immigrants
+It reveals the textured stories of Irish immigrants

-Irish Americans can connect to their roots
+Irish-Americans can connect with their roots